Native Plant Program

 What are the Major Threats to Native Plants?

 California is the most populous state in the nation, and the human population continues to rise.
-An increasing population increases demands on California’s resources such as land and water, which are also needed by California's native plants and animals.
-Loss of habitat, including habitat fragmentation, is the most important factor that contributes to the decline of many native plant populations.
-Up to 26 species of plants have likely become extinct in the state, and others have been so severely reduced that they are at risk of extinction.
-Human activity has also introduced many exotic plant species into the state that can outcompete and choke out native plants, and climate change will impact native plants in the future in ways that are difficult to understand and predict.
+An increasing population increases demands on resources such as land and water, which are also needed by native plants and animals.
+Loss of habitat and habitat fragmentation are contributing to the decline of many native plant populations.
+For example, estimates suggest that close to 90 percent or more of California’s unique ephemeral vernal pools have been lost in the Central Valley and in other parts of the state.
+Up to 26 species of California plants may now be extinct in the state, and some plants have been so severely reduced that they are at risk of extinction.
+Human activity has introduced many exotic plant species that can outcompete and choke out native plants, and climate change will impact native plants in ways that are difficult to predict.

-Where Can I Find Information on Rare, Threatened and Endangered Plants?
+Where Can I Find Information on Rare, Threatened and Endangered Plants and Natural Communities?

-220 species, subspecies, and varieties of native plants are designated as rare, threatened, or endangered by state law.
+218 species, subspecies, and varieties of native plants are designated as rare, threatened, or endangered by state law, and over 2,000 more plant taxa are considered to be of conservation concern.
 Many of these species are the target of conservation and mapping efforts by the California Department of Fish and Wildlife (CDFW), and CDFW has created survey protocols for rare, threatened, and endangered plant species and natural communities.
 CDFW also works closely with the U.S. Fish and Wildlife Service to administer federal Section 6 grants for plant research, and partners with botanic gardens for off-site conservation of plants.
 Species lists, status reports, and additional information on rare, threatened, and endangered plant species are available from the link below.

 What are the California Laws Protecting Native Plants?